Skip to main content

 Your original research will culminate in a written thesis of 40,000-80,000 words.

-Critically investigate your chosen topic in great depth, with support, guidance, and encouragement from your supervisory team.
-Your investigation should result in the creation and interpretation of knowledge which extends the forefront of your discipline.
+You'll critically investigate your chosen topic in great depth.
+You'll receive support, guidance, and encouragement from your supervisory team.
+Your investigation should result in the creation and interpretation of knowledge.
+This should extend the forefront of your discipline.
 It should make an original contribution to existing knowledge.

-A doctorate is often an essential requirement for recruitment and promotion in university teaching roles.
+A doctorate is often an essential requirement for university teaching roles.
 Therefore, a PhD is highly advisable if you're considering a career as an academic.
-In a broader sense, a PhD is a life-changing course that trains you to think at a higher level while you become an expert on a particular topic.
-It's quite possible that you'll end up knowing more about your topic than almost anyone else in the country.
+A PhD is a life-changing course that trains you to think at a higher level.
+You'll become an expert on a particular topic.
+It's likely that you'll end up knowing more about your topic than almost anyone else in the country.

 How you'll learn